src-d/go-compose-installer/README.md

 	// Compose YAML content, a standard docker compose version 2 file. cfg.Compose = [][]byte{yml}

+	// The defined YAML, contains a template, some variables are not standard
+	// variables, so we need to define it at the `Config.TemplateVars` field. cfg.TemplateVars = map[string]interface{}{
+		"RedisTag": "4.0.6-alpine",
+	}

 	// Customized message for a success installation. cfg.Install.Messages.Success = "" +
 		"The example was successfully installed!\n\n" +